sophiekoonin/eleventy-plugin-redirects/README.md

 ### Netlify/Vercel
 **Warning: if you already have a `vercel.json` file, this plugin will not work and may overwrite your existing config.
 Don't use this plugin if you already have `vercel.json` config.**

 Create a `redirects.njk` file in the same directory as your index page (it can be called anything, really, as long as it's in the right place).
-This file will call the `redirectsTemplate` shortcode.
+This file will call the `redirects` shortcode with `collections.redirects`.
+If you're using a different template engine, create a file with the appropriate extension.

 The frontmatter should contain a `permalink` key, which will be: